JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 }
 ```

-I made a simple `flake.nix` to set up node then ran
+I made a simple `flake.nix` to set up Node then ran

 ```sh
 $ npm run build
 $ npm run start
 ```

-The sever is up and is responding.
+The server is up and is responding.

 ## Nix Builds

 Like usual with nix I first try to see if other people have figured this out already, looking at the [nixpkgs JS docs](https://nixos.org/manual/nixpkgs/stable/#language-javascript), it mentions a few builders like `mkYarnPackage`, [node2nix](https://github.com/svanderburg/node2nix), [npmlock2nix](https://github.com/nix-community/npmlock2nix), and [nix-npm-buildpackage](https://github.com/serokell/nix-npm-buildpackage).
-These all seemed fine but I couldnt find any good typescript example, or the docs were a little lacking to get started.
+These all seemed fine, but I couldn't find any good typescript examples, or the docs were a little lacking to get started.
 So I figured why not just do it the dumb way to start and do it manually, what's the worst that can happen?

 ### The Standard Environment

-[stdenv.mkDerivation](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv) is what most "high level" builders wrap.
-It provides you a sandbox environment with some common programs like `coreutils`, `grep`, `awk`, `make`, etc., to build a program.
+[stdenv.mkDerivation](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv) is what most "high-level" builders wrap.
+It provides you with a sandbox environment with some common programs like `coreutils`, `grep`, `awk`, `make`, etc., to build a program.
 It is very versatile and surprisingly easy to use once you get comfortable with its ideas.
 I was hopeful I could throw something together, so to start I just focused on the `buildPhase` and a very basic `installPhase` to verify everything was built, I would deal with running it later.

 ```nix:flake.nix
 {